 Millipede.
 Image Courtesy Marek, P.; Shear, W.; Bond, J. (2012).
 Creative Commons SA 3.0.
 It Has to be a Record -618 legs

 Millipedes.
-Millipedes are elongated with 60 or more legs with most body segments bearing two pair.
+Millipedes are elongated with 60 or more legs, with most body segments bearing 2 pair.
 Some of the larger species have as many as 400 legs.
-Their bodies can be either cylindrical or flat with short seven segmented antennae.
-One of the more spectacular species is a twelve-inch African millipede that for years has been sold in pet shops in the United States.
+Their bodies can be either cylindrical or flat with short 7 segmented antennae.
+One of the more spectacular species is a 12-inch African millipede that for years has been sold in pet shops in the United States.
 This practice was recently discontinued due to governmental regulations.
 The reason for this intervention in the importation of these creatures was not the millipedes but was due to a small mite that was frequently associated with them.
 These tiny arthropods or so called feeder mites function to clean the millipedes.
 It is quite interesting to watch these bigger millipedes move.
-With almost 400 legs they need a system to keep from tripping themselves.
+With almost 400 legs, they need a system to keep from tripping themselves.
 When a millipede “runs’, it lifts each pair of legs in sequence with a wave-like “progression moving down the body.

-Left.
+Top.
 A rolled up African Millipede.
 Image Dr. Kaae.
 Middle.
 Pill Millipede from Talalaveri Coorg, India.
 Image Courtesy L. Shyamal CC-BY 2.5.
-Right.
+Bottom.
 Millipede Love.
 Actually They are Mating.
 Image Courtesy Muhammad Mahdi Karim GNU Free Documentation `1.5.

 These animals are relatively harmless to humans and do not bite.
 However, a few species can defend themselves by ejecting irritating fluids a distance of several inches.
 A Haitian species is reported to discharge its secretion at distances close to a yard.
 The fluid is irritating and possibly dangerous to the eyes and reportedly is responsible for occasional blindness in chickens and other animals.
 One of the irritating fluids in some millipedes is hydrogen cyanide, the same chemical once used in the gas chamber.
-Small amounts are released, and it is estimated the total is approximately one 1% the amount needed to kill a human but 40 % the amount needed to kill a small bird.
+Small amounts are released, and the estimated total is approximately 1% the amount needed to kill a human and 40 % the amount needed to kill a small bird.

-Closer to home, an insect dealer at one of our insect fairs was recently observing a small tropical millipede when it shot a spray of some unknown chemical from a distance of over 2 feet directly into his eye.
+Closer to home, an insect dealer at one of our Cal Poly insect Fairs was recently observing a small tropical millipede when it shot a spray of some unknown chemical from a distance of over 2 feet directly into his eye.
 The results were quite painful and resulted in considerable swelling.

-A Swollen and Inflamed Eye Due to Contact with Millipede Defensive Chemical.
+Swollen and Inflamed Eye due to Contact with Millipede Defensive Chemical.

 Millipedes grow slowly and some can live for several years.
 Most species prefer damp habitats and remain hidden during the day under objects.
 Moisture control is of extreme importance in the control of millipedes.

 The Cool Thing about Millipedes Is that They Come in All Colors, Sizes and Shapes.
-Left Image Courtesy of Gilles San Martin from Namur Belgin CC BY SA 2.0.
-Middle Image Courtesy Marshal Hedin CCF BY-SA 2.0.
+Top Image Courtesy of Gilles San Martin from Namur Belgin CC BY SA 2.0.
+Left Image Courtesy Marshal Hedin CC BY-SA 2.0.
 Right Image Courtesy Vanden Spiegel D. Golovatch S Gilles San Marten CC BY-SA 3.0.